vmware-archive/sql-to-dbsp-compiler/README.md

 (we only need the .test files).
 One way the source tree can be obtained is from the git mirror: https://github.com/gregrahn/sqllogictest.git

+We have implemented a general-purpose parser and testing framework for running SqlLogicTest programs, in the `org.dbsp.sqllogictest` package.
+The framework parses SqlLogicTest files and creates an internal representation of these files.
+The files are executed by "test executors".

+We have multiple executors:

+#### The `NoExecutor` test executor

+This executor does not really run any tests.
+But it can still be used by the test loading mechanism to check that we correctly parse all SQL logic test files.

+#### The `DBSPExecutor`

-The model of SQLLogicTest has to be adapted for testing DBSP.
-In SQLLogicTest a test is composed of a series of alternating SQL DDL (data definition language) and DML statements (data modification language) (CREATE TABLE, INSERT VALUES), and queries (SELECT).
-The statements are allowed to fail in a test.
+The model of SQLLogicTest has to be adapted for testing using DBSP.

-Since DBSP is not a database, but a streaming system, we have to turn around this model.
+Since DBSP is not a database, but a streaming system, some SQL statements are ignored (e.g., `CREATE INDEX`) and some other cannot be supported (e.g., `CREATE UNIQUE INDEX`).

 * The DDL statements to create tables are compiled into definitions of circuit inputs.
 * The DML INSERT statements are converted into input-generating functions.
-  In the absence of a database we cannot really execute statements that are supposed to fail.
+  In the absence of a database we cannot really execute statements that are supposed to fail, so we ignore such statements.
 * Some DML statements like DELETE based on a WHERE clause cannot be compiled at all
 * The queries are converted into DDL VIEW create statements, which are compiled into circuits.